pyrsmk/MiniSuite/README.md

 Write your own report objects
 -----------------------------

 Writing your own objects to have another report for another context, or to beautify an existing report, is pretty simple.
-We encourage you to take a look at `MiniSuite\Cli` and `MiniSuite\Http` classes to quickly how it works.
+We encourage you to take a look at `MiniSuite\Cli` and `MiniSuite\Http` classes to quickly see how it works.

 License
 -------